Contact Us for a Free Consultation (213) 542-0979

 DUI punishments can vary depending on the facts of the DUI, your prior criminal record, and your jurisdiction.
 It's unbelievable.
 Los Angeles County is pretty reasonable as DUIs go in California.

-Whereas Orange County and Ventura County are very rough counties, there are all sorts of counties in California.
-So depending on where you are and what happened, that's probably going to dictate what you're facing.
+Whereas Orange County and Ventura County are very rough counties, California has all sorts of counties.
+So, depending on where you are and what happened, that will dictate what you're facing.

-Then depending on what you get, I think your lawyer will be the catalyst in resolving your case in the best possible fashion for you.
+Then, depending on what you get, your lawyer will be the catalyst in resolving your case in the best possible fashion.

 There are different ways you can get convicted of DUI.
 Most involve having a blood alcohol concentration (BAC) level over the legal limit as defined under California Vehicle Code 23152 VC, such as: